 Can you drive with code P1131?

-Driving with the P1131 code is not recommended, in most cases there is no immediate threat to your engine.
-But you want to diagnose the car as soon as possible to find out whether or not it is safe to continue driving the vehicle.
+Driving with the P1131 code is not recommended, though in most cases there is no immediate threat to your engine.
+You should diagnose the car as soon as possible to find out whether or not it is safe to continue driving the vehicle.

 Will P1131 clear itself?

-Yes, the P1131 code will clear itself if you repair the problem that caused it in most car models.
+Yes.
+The P1131 code will clear itself in most car models if you repair the problem that caused it.
 However, it can take a very long time depending on the car model, so the best way to clear the P1131 code is to use an OBD scanner to speed up the process.

 My Ford is driving fine, but it shows code P1131?

-Just because your Ford is running fine with the P1131 code doesn’t mean it can’t have any long-term complications if you keep driving and ignore the code.
+Just because your Ford is running fine with the P1131 code doesn’t mean it won’t suffer any long-term complications if you keep driving and ignore the code.
 Therefore, it is best to repair the problem even if you do not notice any other symptoms.